 In list view, for each result, you will see exactly where the search term has been found.
 You can then click on these references to refine your search.

-By clicking on sort by, you can sort the results by relevance or by number.
+By clicking on sort by, you can sort the results by filing date, registration date or expiry date.

-Click on the arrow next to this to choose between ascending or descending order:
+Click on the arrow next to this to choose the order:

-- Descending: the highest number or the most relevant result will be listed first.
+- Descending order – the most recent date or the most relevant result will be listed first.

-- Ascending: the lowest number or the least relevant result will be listed first.
+- Ascending order – the earliest date or the least relevant result will be listed first.